quazini/SRE-automation-tools/Toil Reduction-Ansible/script1/README.md

 # File Copy Automator

 This Ansible playbook automates the process of copying files or directories within the same Linux server, reducing toil associated with manual file management tasks.
+Kindly nte that you cannot use regular expressions to copy files, if you need to take a look at script 2.

 ## Prerequisites